ocaml/platform-blog/opam-2-0-2.md

 * Lint: fix light_uninstall flag for error 52
 * Build: partial port to dune
 * Update cold compiler to 4.07.1

-As **sandbox scripts** have been updated, don't forget to run `opam init --reinit -ni` to update yours.

 ---